Postdoctoral Research

 Sin título (Billonarios) / Untitled (Billionaires), Luis Berrios-Negron, 2022.
 Installation at POST, the Koolhaas/OMA new culture house in Houston, Texas (the new home of Tesla and the ol’Jet Propulsion lab).

 Luis Berríos-Negrón is the UmArts Research Fellow in Architecture and Art, in partnership with Bildmuseet and Umeå School of Architecture (UMA), 2023-2024.
 Luis’s research and practice unarchives the greenhouse as a support structure to colonial memory.
-Luis is investigating contrasting perspectives on tree nurseries in Scandinavia and the Caribbean offering a transhemispheric analysis that rethinks reforestation and biodiversity beyond colonial framings.
+During his fellowship Luis is investigating contrasting perspectives on tree nurseries in Scandinavia and the Caribbean offering a transhemispheric analysis that rethinks reforestation and biodiversity beyond colonial framings.
+In September 2023 Luis was appointed as Associate Professor in Architecture.

 Photo credit: Lisa Nyberg